-Using a t-shirt heat press machine in your business is an affordable and easily accessible way to create custom apparel for customers.
+Using a t-shirt heat press machine in your business is an affordable and easily accessible way to create custom apparel.

 Whether you’re thinking of adding a heat press to your existing business or starting your own custom apparel business, here’s an easy-to-follow guide on how to use your t-shirt heat press.

 - Turn it on.
 Heat presses are often compatible with a standard house electrical socket.
 No need for an adapter or different outlet.
 When the t-shirt heat press arrives, just plug it in and turn it on.

 - Set temperature.
 Adjust the thermostat setting to the temperature that is required by the process you’re using.

 - Set the timer.
 Depending on your machine, the type of transfer, and the blank this can be anywhere from 45 seconds to 3 minutes.
 If you’re using a direct to garment printer this will change depending on ink and fabric.